Indiana Sales Tax: Common and Unusual Exemptions

 - Professional motor racing vehicle: Two-seater Indy cars and related vehicle parts are exempt from sales tax, as long as the car or equipment is leased, owned, or operated by a professional racing team.

 - Golf Courses: Transactions involving tangible personal property are exempt from sales tax if the property is acquired by a city or town for the use or operation of a municipal golf course.

 - Rolling stock: The sale of rolling stock, or rail transportation equipment, is exempt from sales tax, including locomotives and freight cars of any type, such as box and flatbed cars.

 Do you have other questions regarding Indiana sales tax exemptions?
-Check out our Modern Guide to Indiana Sales Tax.
+Check out our Guide to Indiana Sales Tax.